tgoldenphoenix/trello-clone-web/README.md

 🔵 Manage sensitive environment variables such as API keys using [dotenv](https://www.npmjs.com/package/dotenv) & [cross-env](https://www.npmjs.com/package/cross-env).
 All sensitive data are stored in a single file `.env` which must NOT be pushed to Github.

+🔵 Token-based Authentication & Authorization with JWT

+The access token & refresh token is stored as [HttpOnly cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Set-Cookie#httponly) which forbids JavaScript from accessing the cookie.
+The cookie will be send with HTTP request to the server

+🔵 Front-end routing

+Using `ProtectedRoute`, if user not log in => always re-direct to `/login` page

-🔵 Project file structure follow best practice which makes it easy to read, maintain and keeping each source codes file modular and reusable.
+🔵 Project file structure follows best practice which makes it easy to read, maintain and keeping each source codes file modular and reusable.

 - Front-end ReactJS: pages, components, redux, apis, assets, customLibraries
 - Back-end Express: routes, middlewares, controllers, services, models, config, utils, etc...

 🔵 Front-end form validation with regex and **react-hook-form**.
 Back-end data validation with [joi](https://www.npmjs.com/package/joi)

-🔵 Managing Front-end states in application with **Redux**.
+🔵 Managing Front-end states in application with **Redux**:

+Using [Redux persist](https://www.npmjs.com/package/redux-persist) to store user slice into local storage.
+When user reload page, the user slice is not erased.

+🔵 Give users a way to toggle between light modes, dark mode and system preference by using Material UI `useColorScheme` hook.

 🔵 Write highly reusable **React Functional Components**, with custom styling by leveraging Material UI `styled-component`